Report warned parts of Surfside condo had zero remaining years of useful life - KTVZ

 The sister building to the collapsed Champlain Towers South, is “substantially the same as the building that came down: the same construction, the same developer, the same name, probably the same materials,” he said.

+“The thing that I’m looking for is anything that would warn me … to get people out of the building,” he said.
+“I’ve not seen anything like that at this point in time.”

-Other buildings in the area will soon receive letters signed by the mayor advising them to take the necessary steps to give residents confidence that their buildings are safe, according to a copy of the letter obtained by CNN.
+Other buildings in the area will soon receive letters from the mayor advising them to take the necessary steps to assure residents their buildings are safe, according to a copy of the letter obtained by CNN.

-Regardless of the age of the building, the recommendations include retaining a structural engineer to review structural drawings and perform a basement review, as well as a geotechnical engineer to review the foundation.
+Regardless of the age of the building, the city is recommending the hiring of an engineer to review structural drawings and review basements, as well as a geotechnical engineer to examine the foundation.

 “The recommendations are made in an abundance of caution based on the current status of the investigation,” the letter said.
 “They are intended to serve as an interim methodology to afford residents some peace of mind until the forensic investigation progresses further.”